 The Coimbra Group

-The Coimbra Group is an association of long-established European multidisciplinary universities of high international standard.
+The Coimbra Group is an association of long-established European multidisciplinary universities of high international standards.
 One of the commitments of the Group is to create special academic and cultural ties with the intention of promoting internationalization, academic collaboration, excellence in learning and research, and service to society.
-It is also the purpose of the Group to influence European educational policy and to develop best practice through mutual exchange of experience.
+It is also the purpose of the Group to influence European educational policy and to develop best practices through the mutual exchange of experience.

 The European Commission’s Global Coalition United for Biodiversity

 The University of Bergen is the first university in the world to participate in the European Commission’s Global Coalition United for Biodiversity.
-The Coalition was launched on the World Wildlife Day 2020 by EU Commissioner for Environment, Oceans and Fisheries, Virginijus Sinkevicius.
-The purpose of the Coalition is increasing the mobilization in raising awareness about the need to protect biodiversity.
+The Coalition was launched on World Wildlife Day 2020 by EU Commissioner for Environment, Oceans and Fisheries, Virginijus Sinkevicius.
+The purpose of the Coalition is to increase the mobilization in raising awareness about the need to protect biodiversity.

 The European Energy Research Alliance (EERA)

-Kristin Guldbrandsen Frøysa from the University of Bergen sits in the executive Committee, which together with the General Assembly of the Members is one of the governing bodies of the Association.
+Kristin Guldbrandsen Frøysa from the University of Bergen sits on the executive Committee, which together with the General Assembly of the Members is one of the governing bodies of the Association.